e1Ru1o/vinneta-tarea-periodismo-de-datos/README.md

-## First Project Related To "Periodismo de Datos"
+## First Project Related To "Data Journalism"

 A simple visualization about the queantity of users that has a Telegram account on University of Havana.